Product documentation Docs

 You can use a bucket group with a breakdown mapping that does not use a script, to group the values of any mapped field to buckets.

-The use case can be as simple as translating the true and false values of a Boolean into two buckets with meaningful labels.
+The use case can be as simple as translating the true and false values of a boolean into two buckets with meaningful labels.

-Example: Sorting Boolean values into buckets
+Example: Sorting boolean values into buckets

 A base Performance Analytics installation includes the Active breakdown as part of the Analytics Usage Overview.
-This breakdown uses a mapping to the job.active Boolean field from the Job Log [pa_jobs_logs] table.
+This breakdown uses a mapping to the job.active boolean field from the Job Log [pa_jobs_logs] table.
 The breakdown source uses a bucket group where true values for job.active are sorted into the Active bucket, while false values are sorted into the Inactive bucket.
 Note that false values are numerically considered to be a value less than one, while true values are numerically one and above.

 Bucket group form showing the Inactive and Active buckets and their ranges